 Getting onto a graduate scheme in logistics, transport and supply chain

-Graduate training schemes are a sure-fire way to enter the logistics, transport and supply chain sector.
+Graduate training schemes are an advantageous way to enter the logistics, transport and supply chain sector.
 You could progress quickly from a logistics training scheme to managing a small warehouse, and in just a few years could be running a distribution centre with hundreds of staff.

 Get logistics-related work experience